Transformers learn to implement preconditioned gradient descent for in-context learning: The global optimum for a single-layer transformer

 Up to scaling, the above parameter configuration is equivalent to the parameters used by \citet{von2022transformers} to perform one step of gradient descent.
 Thus, in the single-layer setting, the in-context loss is indeed minimized by a transformer that implements the gradient descent algorithm.

-More generally, when the in-context samples are non-isotropic, the transformer learns to implement one step of a \emph{preconditioned} gradient descent.
-The optimal $A$ in \eqref{eq:single_layer} introduces a remarkable trading-off between optimization speed and statistical robustness: \begin{enumerate} \item When the number of samples $n$ is large, $\bb \approx \Sigma^{-1}$, the inverse of the input covariance matrix, which is also close to the Gram matrix formed from $\tx{1},\ldots,\tx{n}$.
-Preconditioning by $\bb$ can lead to considerably faster convergence rate when the input covariance is ill-conditioned. \item On the other hand, the $\frac{1}{n} \sum_k \lambda_k$ term in \eqref{eq:single_layer} acts as a regularizer.
+More generally, when the in-context samples are non-isotropic, the transformer learns to implement one step of a \emph{preconditioned} gradient descent as we shall detail in \autoref{lem:express}.
+Here the ``preconditioning matrix'' given in \eqref{eq:single_layer} has interesting properties: \begin{list}{$\bullet$}{\leftmargin=1.5em} \item When the number of samples $n$ is large, the first $d\times d$ submatrix of $Q_0$ approximates $\Sigma^{-1}$, the inverse of the data covariance matrix, which is also close to the Gram matrix formed from $\tx{1},\ldots,\tx{n}$.
+Hence the preconditioning can lead to considerably faster convergence rate when $\Sigma$ is ill-conditioned. \item Moreover, $\frac{1}{n} \sum_k \lambda_k$ in \eqref{eq:single_layer} acts as a regularizer.
 It becomes more significant when $n$ is small and variance of the $\tx{i}$'s is high.
-Such an adjustment resembles structural empirical risk minimization in statistical learning where the regularization strength is adapted to the observation's size~\citep{vapnik1999nature}. \end{enumerate} We next further explore this algorithmic interpretation as the number of layers grows.
+Such an adjustment resembles structural risk minimization \citep{vapnik1999nature} where the regularization strength is adapted to the sample size. \end{list}